deehzee/ml-bookmarks/README.md

 # ML Bookmarks

-Bookmarks for free (some are on medium - nonfree) machine learning resources on the web.
+My bookmarks (as well as, wishlist and advice) for free (for most parts -- some may be non-free) machine learning resources on the web -- personally biased.
-This is not exhaustive by any means.
-This is mainly for what I am currently reading/following (or planning to do in near future).

 ## Table of Contents